Director of Christian Ethics and Biblical Worldview

 While in seminary, he served as a Teaching Assistant for courses including Introduction to Christian Ethics, Systematic Theology I, Personal Spiritual Disciplines, and Southern Baptist Heritage and Mission.
 He also served as an assistant to the Dean of the School of Theology at Southern Seminary for two years.

 David has served as a Program Leader for Covenant Journey, leading trips to Israel designed to strengthen Christian college students in their faith through an experiential journey of biblical and modern Israel.
 He has served on staff or as an ordained deacon at churches in Florida and Kentucky.
 He also interned for the Ethics and Religious Liberty Commission of the Southern Baptist Convention.

 His writing has appeared at Fox News, National Review, Real Clear Politics, The Council for Biblical Manhood and Womanhood, The Gospel Coalition, and Townhall.
-David is a regular guest on Washington Watch, FRC's national radio program heard on over 350 stations in thirty-nine states.
+David is a regular guest on Washington Watch, FRC's national radio program heard on over 750 stations in forty-eight states.

 Currently, David is completing a Ph.D. in Christian Ethics at Southwestern Baptist Theological Seminary.
 David is a graduate of The Southern Baptist Theological Seminary (M.Div., Th.M.) and the University of Central Florida (B.A., political science, cum laude).

 David lives in Washington, D.C. and is a member of Capitol Hill Baptist Church.